damccull/freetimeprogrammer/input/posts/aspnetcore-auth-system-demystified.md

 ## Authentication Handlers

 Authentication handlers are components that actually implement the behavior of the 5 verbs above.
 The default auth handler provided by ASP.NET Core is the Cookies authentication handler which implements all 5 of the verbs.
-It is important to note, however, that a auth handler is not required to implement all of the verbs.
+It is important to note, however, that an auth handler is not required to implement all of the verbs.
 Oauth handlers, for instance, do not implement the SignIn verb, but rather pass off that responsibility to another auth handler, such as the Cookies auth handler.

 Authentication handlers must be registered with the auth system in order to be used and are associated with schemes.
 A scheme is just a string that identifies a unique auth handler in a dictionary of auth handlers.
 The default scheme for the Cookies auth handler is “Cookies”, but it can be changed to anything.
 Multiple auth handlers can be used side by side, and sometimes (like in the earlier example of the Oauth handlers) use functionality provided by other auth handlers.